jamiqq/Restaurant-Management-System/README.md

 # Pizza Restaurant Management System

-A Java-based restaurant management system built as a university diploma project.
+A Java-based restaurant management system.
 The system models the core domain of a multi-location pizza restaurant chain, covering restaurants, tables, employees, and reservations, with a Swing GUI for the Prolong Reservation use case.

 ---